MadhanBlastz/NeuralForge-Multi-Agent-AI-System/README.md

 ## ✨ What Is NeuralForge?

-NeuralForge v11 is a **single HTML file** that runs a complete AI software development company in your browser.
+NeuralForge v11 is a complete AI software development company in your browser.
 You describe a project — *"Build a weather app with live API and dark mode"* — and 14 specialized AI agents automatically collaborate to produce:

 - 📄 Complete, production-ready source files (HTML, CSS, JS, Python, etc.)
 - 🏗 Architectural documentation and sprint plans